ThePikachu/IOT_CA2_Public/README.md

 ### Bot Features
 * Features a discord bot that can be added to any server to let people know which rooms are currently available
 * Features a whatsapp bot that can be messaged to know which rooms are currently available
-* Features a telegram bot to insert stuff here
+* Features a telegram bot that can be messaged to know which rooms are currently available

 <a name="builtwith"></a>
 ## Libraries